No reason is needed for any elector choosing to vote in person or by mail.

 In order to receive an absentee ballot through the mail, a voter must first apply in writing by completing and submitting an application provided by the Secretary of State’s Office or a written statement containing sufficient information for proper identification of the elector.

 The Georgia application for an absentee ballot may be found here:

 For Military and Overseas Voters, an application for an absentee ballot may be found here:

 ○ Federal Voting Assistance Program

-NO Absentee Ballots will be issued or cast on the Monday preceding the date of the election.
-For more information call (912) 764-6502.
+No Absentee Ballots will be issued or cast on the Monday preceding the date of the election.

 Advance Voting for primaries and elections will be available beginning the 4th Monday prior to the date of the primary or election.
 Saturday voting for primaries and elections will be available on the 2nd Saturday prior to the date of the election.
-Voters voting during Advance Voting and Saturday Voting must provide one of the 6 forms of photo identification required under Georgia law.
+Voters voting during Advance Voting and Saturday Voting must provide any one of the following:

 (1) A valid Georgia driver’s license, even if expired;